TDFKAOlli/tdfkaolli.github.io/README.md

 # tdfkaolli.github.io
-STorage for privacy policies for the app
+Storage for privacy policies for the Cricketer app